Electricity Laws and Incentives in Colorado

 Colorado Electric Vehicle (EV) Plan

-Electric Vehicle (EV) Charging Station Multi-Unit Dwelling Installations and Access
+Electric Vehicle (EV) Charging Station Policies for Multi-Unit Dwellings

 Common interest communities must also provide residents with an opportunity to charge EVs and may not create restrictions around EV charging stations.
 Common interest communities are encouraged to allow EV charging stations and to apply for grants from the Electric Vehicle Grant Fund or otherwise fund the installation of EV charging stations on common property as an amenity for residents and guests.

 The Colorado Community Enterprise, a government-owned business, is authorized to implement grant, loan, or rebate programs for EV charging stations.
 Funding may be issued for the following: